- Assistant Professor

 BEd (1st Class) Outdoor, Ecological, and Experiential Education

 University of Calgary

-Dr. Lowan-Trudeau offers his support formally and informally to a number of academic and community organizations.
-He regularly acts as a reviewer with a wide range of educational journals, organizes and participates in conferences and community events, and partners with local educators and organizations in research and educational initiatives.
+Dr. Lowan-Trudeau offers his support formally and informally to a number of academic, professional, and community organizations.
+He regularly acts as a reviewer with a wide range of academic and professional journals, organizes and participates in conferences and community events, and partners with local educators and organizations in research and educational initiatives.

 Lowan-Trudeau, G. (in press).
-Your backyard, the final frontier: An Indigenous perspective on adventure education.
+Your backyard, the final frontier: Considering adventure education from an Indigenous perspective.
 In R. Black & K. Bricker (Eds.)
 Adventure Programming and Travel for the 21st Century.
 State College, PA: Venture Publishing.

 Lowan-Trudeau, G. (2013).
 Indigenous environmental education research in North America: A brief review.
 In R. Stevenson, M. Brody, J. Dillon & A.E.J.
 Wals (Eds.), International Handbook of Environmental Education Research (pp. 404-408).
 New York: Routledge & The American Educational Research Association.